micmejia/bible-dump/NKJV/Esther/Esth 3.md

 Then the king's scribes were called on the thirteenth day of the first month, and _a decree_ was written according to all that Haman commanded--to the king's satraps, to the governors who _were_ over each province, to the officials of all people, to every province according to its script, and to every people in their language.
 In the name of King Ahasuerus it was written, and sealed with the king's signet ring.

 ###### 13
-And the letters were sent by couriers into all the king's provinces, to destroy, to kill, and to annihilate all the Jews, both young and old, little children and women, in one day, on the thirteenth _day_ of the twelfth month, which _is_ the month of Adar, and to plunder their [^d]possessions.
+And the letters were sent by couriers into all the king's provinces, to destroy, to kill, and to annihilate all the Jews, both young and old, little children and women, in one day, on the thirteenth _day_ of the twelfth month, which _is_ the month of Adar, and to plunder their possessions.

 ###### 14
 A copy of the document was to be issued as law in every province, being published for all people, that they should be ready for that day.

 ###### 15
-The couriers went out, hastened by the king's command; and the decree was proclaimed in [^e]Shushan the [^f]citadel.
-So the king and Haman sat down to drink, but the city of Shushan was [^g]perplexed.
+The couriers went out, hastened by the king's command; and the decree was proclaimed in Shushan the citadel.
+So the king and Haman sat down to drink, but the city of Shushan was perplexed.